Nintendo video game consoles: Nintendo Switch (2017)

-The Nintendo Switch was released on March 3, 2017, and is Nintendo's second entry in the eighth generation of home video game consoles.
+The Nintendo Switch was released on March 3, 2017, and is Nintendo's second entry in the eighth generation of video game consoles.
 The system was code-named "NX" prior to its official announcement.
 It is a hybrid device that can be used as a home console inserted to the Nintendo Switch Dock attached to a television, stood up on a table with the kickstand, or as a tablet-like portable console.
 It features two detachable wireless controllers called Joy-Con, that can be used individually or attached to a grip to provide a more traditional gamepad form.
 Both Joy-Con are built with motion sensors and HD Rumble, Nintendo's haptic vibration feedback system for improved gameplay experiences.
 However, only the right Joy-Con has an NFC reader on its analog joystick for Amiibo and an IR sensor on the back.
-The Nintendo Switch Pro Controller is a traditional style controller much like the one of the GameCube.
+The Nintendo Switch Pro Controller is a traditional style controller much like that of the GameCube.

-The console's reveal trailer premiered on October 20, 2016, and showcased the hybrid functionality of the system as well as footage from The Legend of Zelda: Breath of the Wild and from potential new titles in the Super Mario, Mario Kart, and Splatoon franchises.
-These unknown games were later announced to be Super Mario Odyssey, Mario Kart 8 Deluxe, and Splatoon 2 respectively.
+The Nintendo Switch has currently sold 150.83 million units as of February 4, 2025, outselling all of Nintendo's previous video game consoles, except the Nintendo DS, making it the best-selling home console from Nintendo and the third best-selling video game console of all time.

-The Nintendo Switch has currently sold 103.54 million units as of February 3, 2022, outselling the Wii, Wii U, GameCube, Nintendo 64, SNES, NES and 3DS within its first five years of launch, making it the best-selling home console from Nintendo and third best-selling home console of all time.
+The Nintendo Switch Lite is a more affordable version of the Nintendo Switch released by Nintendo on September 20, 2019.
+The Switch Lite console is similar to a regular Nintendo Switch and can play almost all standard Switch games, but is a handheld portable-only version and is also slightly smaller.
+It comes in five color variations: grey, turquoise, coral, yellow, and blue, as well as some special editions.
+Its Joy-Con controllers cannot be detached like in the original Nintendo Switch model.

-A second variation, the Nintendo Switch – OLED Model, was released in 2021, which makes several adjustments and improvements over the original, including an improved kickstand, a larger OLED screen, and larger storage (64 GB instead of the regular 32 GB present in the Nintendo Switch and Nintendo Switch Lite).
+A second variation, the Nintendo Switch – OLED Model, was released in 2021, which makes several adjustments and improvements over the original, including an improved kickstand, a larger OLED screen, and more storage (64 GB instead of the regular 32 GB present in the original Nintendo Switch and Switch Lite).